-Today I’m going to show you how to make cute Baby Booties for your cakes!
-This adorable cake topper is so easy to make, and perfect for young birthdays and baby showers!
+Today I'm going to show you how to make cute Baby Booties for your cakes!
+These ADORABLE bunny baby booties cake toppers are so easy to make, and perfect for young birthdays and baby showers!

 There are lots of adorable templates floating around online for gum paste booties, but I wanted to show you how you can make them using rice cereal treats & fondant (and in a fraction of the time!)

 Have I ever mentioned that I love rice cereal treats?
-If you’ve followed our page for a while, I’m sure you’ve seen all sorts of cereal-treat-filled decorations!
+I love to eat them of course, but that's just an added bonus.
+What I REALL love about rice cereal treats is how easily you can use them in cake decorating.
+If you've followed our page for a while, I'm sure you've seen all sorts of cereal-treat-filled decorations!

-There’s no worry of it sagging or needing hours to dry, as with fondant or gum paste modeled figures.
-Just cover with a layer or two of fondant and you’ve got yourself a cake topper!
+There's no worry of sagging fondant or gum paste toppers, or needing hours for them to dry, as with fondant or gum paste modeled figures.
+Just cover the prepared cereal treats with a layer or two of fondant and you've got yourself a cake topper!